 Jimmy, of Jimmy’s Cocktail Hour, wonder if enthusiasts would fare better than the “regular whisky drinkers” of the study?

 I would think so.
 People who take the time and effort to learn about spirits would have the knowledge to differentiate spirits.
 I did a simple personal test and I was able to identify the difference between a Canadian whisky (Wisers Very Old), an Irish whiskey (Jameson standard), a German brandy (Dujardin VSOP) and a South African brandy (Van Ryn 10 year).
 I rarely drink brandy, but I noticed a genuine difference between whisky and brandy.

 I will discuss this more in the future, but each area of the spirit world has a group of loyal followers.
 Scotch, cognac, vodka, gin, rum, beer, wine and every other subgroup tend to be loyal to their core spirit.
-I thinks this is something Starbucks also discovered and that is; to be successful you need to create a community with it’s own language and products that makes a person feel tightly associated to the community.
+I think this is something Starbucks also discovered and that is; to be successful you need to create a community with its own language and products that make a person feel tightly associated with the community.